eternalai-org/eternalai/README.md

 eai version
 ```

-***Note: This repository uses Keras3 framework by default If you want to downgrade to Keras2, you can run the following command:***
+***Note: This repository uses Keras3 framework by default.
+If you want to downgrade to Keras2, you can run the following command:***

 ```bash
 pip install tensorflow==2.15.1